gustavo30rocha/simple-rag/README.md

 ## Features in Detail

+### Hybrid Search

+Hybrid search combines semantic (vector) and keyword (BM25) retrieval for improved results:

+- **When to use**: Queries with specific terms, technical terminology, or when you need both semantic understanding and exact keyword matching
+- **BM25 Index**: Built once during database creation and saved to disk for fast loading during queries
+- **Normalization**: Both vector and BM25 scores use min-max normalization to ensure fair combination
+- **Weighting**: Adjust `--hybrid-weight` to balance between semantic (1.0) and keyword (0.0) search

 ### Incremental Updates

 The system automatically detects new documents and only adds them to the database, avoiding full rebuilds.
 Chunk IDs are generated based on source file, page number, and chunk index (format: `source:page:chunk_index`).
+The BM25 index is automatically rebuilt when new documents are added.

 ## Troubleshooting